starlake-ai/starlake/docs/docs/platform/databricks.md

 ![Create Service Account]( /img/databricks/create-service-account.png "create service account")

+### Azure

+Create a storage account and name it for example `starlakestorage` and assigns it to a resource group.
+In this storage account create a container that you can name `starlake-app` and set its public access level to `Container`.
+This container will have the following purposes:
+- Store Starlake jars
+- Store Starlake metadata
+- Store parquet files after ingestion

+But you can also distribute these tasks across several containers.
-### Create a Databricks Cluster
+## Create a Databricks Cluster

+In a Databricks Workspace, create a cluster with the correct Databricks Runtime version : 9.1 LTS (Apache Spark 3.1.2, Scala 2.12).

+### Google Cloud

-In a Databricks Workspace, create a cluster and set the value of the `Service Account` field name to the service account you just create in the step above.
+set the value of the `Service Account` field name to the service account you just create in the step above.
 ![Create Databricks Cluster]( /img/databricks/cluster.png "[Create Databricks cluster")

 In the `Advanced Settings / Spark Config`  page set the variables below: